 We were happy with our selected seats 34 A & B, it was comfortable enough for a day flight, though the lack of a headrest may have been uncomfortable on an overnight flight.
 The airconditioning was the noisiest intrusion, and announcements could be heard well in both the cabin and the washroom.

-If you’re worried about disturbance from people queuing for the toilet, stay away from the last few rows as there’s not really anywhere for them to wait other than in the aisle.
-Galley sounds may affect these seats as well.
+If you’re worried about disturbance from people queuing for the toilet, stay away from the last few rows.
+There’s really nowhere else to wait other than in the aisle.
+These seats are also close to the rear Galley.

-Window seats are not short on footroom as there is no entertainment unit under the seat in front, though you still have to climb over two people to get out to the aisle.
+Window seats have the full footroom as there is no entertainment unit under the seat in front.
+However, you still have to climb over two people to get out to the aisle.

 A few useful tips